awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-delete.md

 You can delete a resource share at any time\.
 When you delete a resource share, all principals that were associated with the resource share lose access to the shared resources\.
 Deleting a resource share doesn't delete the shared resources\.

+**To delete an AWS resource**
+If you need to delete an AWS resource that you included in a resource share, AWS recommends that you first ensure that you either remove the resource from any resource share that includes it, or delete the resource share\.

 The deleted resource share remains visible in the AWS RAM console for a short period after deletion, but its status changes to `Deleted`\.

 ------